ayanatherate/linkedin-job-recommendation/README.md

-<h2> Scraper returns a csv containing the most matched jobs according to skills (Count Vectorizer + Cosine Similarity), sorted by the most recent date of job posting.
+<h2> Bot returns a csv containing the most matched jobs according to skills (Count Vectorizer + Cosine Similarity), sorted by the most recent date of job posting.
 </h2>

 <h3> Sorted by: </h3>